cunni319/plasma_GCA_2023/README.md

 >../src/quantile_normalization/quantile_normalization.ipynb

-This script takes the raw RFU data from SomaLogic, and quantile normalizes 90 samples with 7,289 features per sample.
+This script takes the raw RFU data from SomaLogic, and quantile normalizes the 90 samples with 7,289 features per sample.
 A box plot of all samples is provided at the end of the script to illustrate that all samples have the same distribution and median after quantile normalization.
 The quantile normalized data is saved in the data directory for all downstream analysis.